charite-uwatwembi/Capstone/README.md

 # Capstone final year project
-This is a repository for my capstone projects.
+This is a repository for my capstone final projects.